dss-extensions/dss_capi/docs/known_differences.md

 ## Important notes

 - **This library is not supported by the original authors of OpenDSS**.
 If you find issues or have features specific to the library, please open [an issue ticket on GitHub](https://github.com/dss-extensions/dss_capi/issues/) or send an email (pmeira at ieee.org).
 For general OpenDSS issues, be sure to test with the official distribution before posting in the official forum at SourceForge.
 Users are welcome to post at [our own General Discussion page](https://github.com/orgs/dss-extensions/discussions/categories/general).
 - Several projects that use DSS C-API, such as DSS-Python, OpenDSSDirect.py, OpenDSSDirect.jl, DSS Sharp and DSS MATLAB are hosted at [DSS-Extensions](http://github.com/dss-extensions/).
 These projects provide user-friendly programming interfaces for different languages.
-There are some non-affiliate projects that expose our engine to other languages.
+There are some non-affiliated projects that expose our engine to other languages.
 - DSS C-API is currently based on the open-source Free Pascal compiler instead of Delphi.
 If you find a system where the results are different between the two distributions, please share a sample with us to help identify it, allowing us to fix the issue for all users.
 - Bits and pieces of the API code, as well as some small specific changes of the main OpenDSS code, have been modified for better multi-platform compatibility and, sometimes, performance.
 Most of these are not explicitly listed here since they do not affect the library behavior.
 - The API is compatible with languages which support C calls and is mostly self-documented in the header files (`dss_capi.h` in the `include` folder).
 See also [the usage document](https://github.com/dss-extensions/dss_capi/blob/master/docs/usage.md) to get understand the memory model and advanced usage — including the Global Result interface, which can drastically reduce memory (re)allocations in some use-cases.